 Imagine if you will a normal individual with a little angel ego and a little devil id on each shoulder.
 Some people do tend to listen exclusively to one or the other but on average it’s a fair fight with an unpredictable outcome.
 Now imagine two individuals, who don’t really feel like individuals all that much because another human almost exactly like him or her exists in the world and not just in some uncanny, Dostoyevskian, doppelgänger kind of way but a literal ditto, with whom he or she has likely spent the vast majority of their lives.
 Now picture the wicked echo-chamber that must result when the ids of both whisper the same insanity into all four of their ears.
 Peer pressure doesn’t begin to describe it.
 Below I present ten of the most interesting examples.

-- Nearly four years ago, I wrote about the disturbing case of Swedish twins Ursula and Sabina Erikkson, which the BBC covered in a short documentary called “Madness in the Fast Lane.”
+- Four years ago, I wrote about the disturbing case of Swedish twins Ursula and Sabina Erikkson, which the BBC covered in a short documentary called “Madness in the Fast Lane.”
 That heaping handful of weirdness has never been explained to anyone’s liking and so it retains the top spot on this list.
 Anyone interested in the full story should check out that earlier entry.

 - Although the phenomenon and prevalence of so-called “twin speech” is largely overblown, certain startling examples do exist.
 Among the strangest is the case of “Silent Twins” June and Jennifer Gibbons, born in Wales in 1963.
 Their tendency to only speak and be intelligible to each other was exacerbated by severe speech impediments.
 Social isolation and nascent schizophrenia eventually led to both lashing out at society via arson, vandalism, and petty theft.
 Ultimately committed to England’s Broadmoor Hospital, they each wrote and published a single novel.
 They also evidently made a secret pact: one had to die so the other could live a normal life.
 Mere hours after their release in 1993, Jennifer died of (I shit you not) a sudden inflammation of the heart muscle after leaning her head on her sister’s shoulder.
 She was only 29 years old and the precise cause remains a mystery.